The advent of OCR began in the 90s.

-The more reliable forms of deep learning applications for OCR are:
+The more reliable forms of deep learning applications for OCR are:-

 1. Convolutional Recurrent Neural Networks

 A typical Convolutional Neural Network would add convolution and pooling functions to see how the processing of two images can efficiently result in a third image.
 A CRNN amplifies that process.
 It begins with segmenting the entire image into feature vectors.
-This way, instead of processing and analysing the image as a whole object, it works on having smaller chunks of features.
+This way, instead of processing and analyzing the image as a whole object, it works on having smaller chunks of features.
 Once the feature vectors are bifurcated, they are run through a bidirectional long-short term memory (LSTM) cell.

 LSTMs are better than Markov Models and even typical RNNs because they are not sensitive to the gaps in the data being processed.
 Hence, the feature vectors are processed as data, and since there is no gradient error issue, the LSTM cell is able to store the information on a subjective basis.
 This allows it to work better on predicting the relationship between the feature vectors.

 The entire output of the LSTM cell needs probabilistic processing.
 This is critical because since we are dealing with text, there would be redundant characters, and yet the sequence has to be accurate for worthwhile output generation.
 Hence, the LSTM cell's output is run through a transcription layer that sharpens the output to establish accurate relationships between feature cells and recognize text out of the image.

 RAM's working methodology is strongly captured in the proverb – first impressions matter.